EyalGrinberg/Chess/GUI/README.md

 - **Regular Move:** Click on the piece you want to move, then click on the destination square.
 - **Pawn Promotion:** If a pawn reaches the last row, a dialog will prompt the player to choose a promotion piece (Queen, Rook, Bishop, or Knight).
-- **Castling:** Click on the king, then click two squares to the right for short castling or two squares to the left for long castling.
+- **Castling:** Click on the king, then click two squares from the king towards the rook that you want to castle with. <br/>
+  For the white player it would be two squares to the right for short castling or two squares to the left for long castling.

 ### Non-Chess Moves